PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

                 :scale: 30

-NeedUML
+NeedUml
 *******

-Documentation: How-to use `Sphinx-Needs NeedUML`_.
+Documentation: How-to use `Sphinx-Needs NeedUml`_.
-The ``debug`` option is often useful here, see `Sphinx-Needs NeedUML & NeedArch debug option`_.
+The ``debug`` option is often useful here, see `Sphinx-Needs NeedUml & NeedArch debug option`_.
 The code been expected and generated is for `plantuml`_.
 You can use ``needs-render-context`` to extend the data available in needarch and needuml.

-.. example:: How-to use a NeedUML.
+.. example:: How-to use a NeedUml.

    .. needuml::